transferwise/pipelinewise/docs/connectors/taps/postgres.rst

       fastsync_parallelism: <int>          # Optional: size of multiprocessing pool used by FastSync
                                            #           Min: 1
                                            #           Default: number of CPU cores
+      #limit: 50000                        # Optional: limit to add to incremental queries, this is useful to avoid long running transactions on the DB

     # ------------------------------------------------------------------------------
     # Destination (Target) - Target properties